myIR, payments and more

 Your tax will automatically be deducted under the pay as you earn (PAYE) system.
 This means your tax has already been deducted when you get your pay.
 PAYE includes tax and ACC earners' levy, providing you with accident cover for injuries outside work.

 Tax must be paid on prize money over $500.
 Use the standard rate of 20% found on the back of the Tax rate notification for contractors (IR330C) form under the category "Entertainers (New Zealand resident only) such as lecturers, presenters, participants in sporting events, and radio, television, stage and film performers", or you can choose the rate of tax you want deducted (not less than 10%) and write this on the IR330C.
 You only pay tax on amounts over the $500 threshold.

 If you don't complete an IR330C, your income will be taxed at the no-notification rate of 45%.

 Although some business income may have no tax deducted as you earn it, there is a way to pay your tax through the year.
 It's called provisional tax and it's paid in instalments during the year.
 The amount of instalments depends on how often you file (if GST-registered) and which provisional tax method you use.

 When you file your tax return, the provisional tax you've paid is deducted from the tax you owe.
 This makes your end-of-year payment smaller.

 If your tax to pay on your last income tax return is more than $2,500, you'll have to pay provisional tax for the next year.

-If you're self-employed and your activity is one of the occupations listed on the back of the Tax code declaration (IR330), the person or organisation paying you may have to deduct tax from your earnings before paying you.
-There are different rates for different activities.
+If you're self-employed and your activity is one of the occupations listed on the back of the Tax rate notification for contractors (IR330C), the person or organisation paying you may have to deduct tax from your earnings before paying you.
+There are different standard rates for different activities.

 If you're self-employed, ACC invoices you directly for your earner's levy.